Home

 Starting with valves (tubes): The Fender Twin Reverb is often suggested as the ideal amplifier.
 It certainly is reasonably loud & clean, but falls short at the bass end.
 Its open back design causes phase cancellation at lower frequencies, it is designed for lead guitar.

 It does have two twelve inch speakers & one hundred Watts of output.
 This is the best specification for the instrument, many players find the Twin suits them just fine.
-If the bass end is important a sealed twin enclosure would be better, possibly one intended for bass guitar.
-Not with most standard 15 inch speakers though, these can't reproduce the treble.
+To handle bass a closed or reflex twin enclosure is better.
+A bass guitar cabinet for example, not with most standard 15 inch speakers though, these can't reproduce treble.

-A clue can be gathered from the suitcase model, this has four 12 inch speakers driven by two forty or fifty Watt amplifiers.
+A clue can be gathered from the suitcase model, a ported design with four 12 inch speakers, driven by two forty or fifty Watt amplifiers.
 It is difficult to better this.
 Twelve inch cones are light and stiff enough to handle the highest note.
-Four have enough area to move a lot of air for the bottom end.
+Four have enough area to move plenty of air for the bottom end.
 So a 4 by 12 or two 2 by 12s are near to ideal.

 I tune & initially set up pianos using two Tannoy Monitor Red cabinets.
-Each has a fifteen inch speaker, with a co-axial treble horn driver sharing the same magnet.
+Single fifteen inch speakers, with a co-axial treble horn driver sharing the same magnet.
 Each enclosure is an eight cubic foot bass reflex.
-When a suitcase top is then re-connected to its own cabinet the treble is actually louder.
+When a suitcase top is then connected to its own cabinet, the treble is actually louder, bass is only marginally down.

 This is because the 12 inch speakers are not 'High Fi', they are optimised to suit the piano.
 They do not need a response going far beyond the top note.
 Speakers designed for full range guitar are also usually suitable.

-We have tried a Marshall 4 X 12" cabinet which works fairly well, its internal volume is limited so bass is not too strong.
-Marshall amplifiers are not usually ideal, they are again designed for guitar, easily driven into distortion.
+We tried a sealed Marshall 4 X 12" cabinet, which was rather 'boxy' sounding (insufficient cabinet volume for the total cone area).
+Marshall amplifiers are not usually ideal, they are designed for guitar & easily driven into distortion.

 The Roland Jazz Chorus-120 (JC-120) works well & sounds good.
 Its acoustic chorus is effective with the piano sound.
 Again it is open backed, so the bass end is weak.
 The JC-160 version is better still, having a bit more power.
 Both are reliable.